-I am an Assistant Professor in Bioinformatics at the Nottingham School of Veterinary Medicine and Science (since June, 2016).
+I am an Associate Professor in Bioinformatics at the Nottingham School of Veterinary Medicine and Science (since June, 2016).
 Previously, I was a research fellow at the Imperial College London (2011 - 2016).
-My research themes include the development of novel bioinformatics solutions to understand and diagnose infectious diseases in animals and humans.
-I have extensive experience with vector-borne diseases, in particular malaria and the reproductive biology of Anopheles.
-I obtained my Laurea Degree in Biological Sciences from the University of Perugia and a PhD degree in Structural Biology and Bioinformatics from the University of Rome Tor Vergata.
+My research themes include the development of novel bioinformatics and machine learning solutions to understand and diagnose infectious diseases in humans and animals.
+I obtained my Ph.D. degree in Structural Biology and Bioinformatics from the University of Rome Tor Vergata.

 My current interests are in the development of original methods and algorithms to gain deeper insight in biological problems related to human and animal health.
 To this purpose in my research I try to merge different disciplines and knowledge/skills, including bioinformatics and machine learning to develop predictive models and solve data mining tasks, in particular in scenarios involving large-scale data analysis from omics technologies (genomics, transcriptomics, proteomics, etc).
 My research themes include the development of novel solutions to understand and diagnose infectious diseases.
 I am particularly interested in the study of insurgence and propagation of antimicrobial resistance in humans and animals, at the molecular and population level.